termilus/termilus.com/content/posts/how-to-setup-termilus-ssh-vpn-in-aws-and-azure.md

 The Termilus SSH VPN server is a remote access solution similar to a traditional VPN, however traffic traverses an SSH tunnel as opposed to PPTP, L2TP, IPSEC etc.

-Currently, the Termilus SSH VPN has been tested and confirmed to be working on:
+Currently, the Termilus SSH VPN has been tested and confirmed to be working with the following clients:

 * Ubuntu 20.04
 * CentOS Stream 8